Until I Bleed Out: Critical reception

-The song was met with widespread universal acclaim, with Jon Caramanica from The New York Times describing it as being "the album's syrupy final song".
-J'na Jefferson from Billboard complimented the song's production, saying that "the video game-style instrumentals and the bleak echo near the high-end of the track ties the contrasting elements of the project in a neat bow."
-Praise for the track was primarily directed towards its dark atmosphere.
+The song was met with positive reviews, with praise for the track primarily directed towards its dark atmosphere.
+Jon Caramanica from The New York Times described it as being "the album's syrupy final song".
+J'na Jefferson from Billboard ranked the track as the twelfth best song from After Hours, complimenting the song's production, calling its instrumentals "video game-style" while adding that its "bleak echo ties the contrasting elements of the project in a neat bow."
+However, Billboard would later state that its abrupt ending makes it difficult to "pick up the pieces."

 Music video

 The official music video for "Until I Bleed Out" was first announced via the Weeknd's various social media platforms on April 6, 2020.
 Its release occurred the following day on April 7, 2020.
-Directed by Anton Tammi, the music video shows Tesfaye continuing the persona found throughout the era's promotional material and is seen navigating a balloon filled mansion in a lost, dazed, and damaged manner.
-The music video was met with a positive reception, with journalist noting its references to the Weeknd's early Trilogy material and comparing it to some films by Robert De Niro.
+Directed by Anton Tammi, the music video shows Tesfaye, after the events of the "In Your Eyes" music video where he was killed, shown continuing the persona found throughout the era's promotional material and is seen navigating a balloon filled mansion in a lost, dazed, and damaged manner.
+The video concludes with Tesfaye stumbling out of the mansion, and collapsing on the desert ground.
+The music video was met with positive reception, with journalist noting its references to the Weeknd's early Trilogy material and comparing it to some films by Robert De Niro.